Papers should be submitted directly to the online Editorial Office at the Acta Biomedica website: www.actabiomedica.it.

 Third-party permission

 Authors who wish to use copyrighted third-party content (defined as any material within the manuscript which is not the author’s original work) must obtain permission from the copyright holder (usually the original publisher).
-Third-party content may consist of figures, photos, illustrations, and may be found in several places such as, but not limited to, websites, print, and online books and articles, theses, annual reports, conference material, etc. Please report fully the Authors' names and Journal reference in the didascaly of figure(s), diagram(s), etc., with their permission.
+Third-party content may consist of figures, photos, illustrations, and may be found in several places such as, but not limited to, websites, print, and online books and articles, theses, annual reports, conference material, etc. Please report in full the Authors’ names and Journal reference in the didascaly of figure(s), diagram(s), etc., and the Publisher’ permission.
+Once obtained, documents certifying the permission to use third-party content should be sent to [email protected] for archiving purposes.

 The following items must be submitted to ActaBiomed:

 1. The corresponding Author must disclaim in the frame letter to the Editor-in Chief that the submitted paper has not already been published or submitted for publication elsewhere.
 It is original and not contains parts taken from other publications.
 All submissions are accepted with the understanding that they have not been, and will not be, published elsewhere substantially in any format.
 Also, there should be no ethical concerns with the content or data collection.
-If the manuscript has been rejected previously by another journal, the author(s) should describe specifically how it has been improved since being rejected.

 a) TITLE PAGE must contain: